 If you asked me to pinpoint the exact moment when I made the conscious decision – “I am on a fitness journey” – it would stick somewhere in the middle of a sleepy January morning in 2016.

 To know me is to know that I am righteous believer in all things girl power and self acceptance.
 So you can imagine how much it went against my nature to start my day one of two ways: completely avoiding the mirror, or paralyzed by its power.
 Yet, this is exactly where I found myself

-a year two years (!) ago.
+a year three years (!) ago.
 Let’s get real, I would be foolish to blame my perception of self worth on the glass perched above by vanity or a tinted window on a crowded street.
 After all, it was me in the reflection.
 I could list thousands of excuses poorly dressed as legitimate reasons for how I wound up uncomfortable in my own skin – like everything that comes with being a 20-something “adult” – but my day-to-day habits made it clear: I wasn’t prioritizing myself, I wasn’t respecting myself, and I wasn’t loving myself.
 I had put myself in a position where my condition of physical and mental health restrained me.
 Me being me, that was not something I was willing to settle for.
 So I said to myself, “I am on a fitness journey.”

 Enter Tone It Up, a global community and member-based fitness & nutrition plan developed by founders Karena Dawn & Katrina Scott.
 Hey K+K, it’s your girl albabe!!
 The captivating IRL mermaids are equal parts down to earth bestie, chiseled bombshell #fitspo, and pocket personal trainer.
 Together, they have built a platform that empowers women to live each day to their healthiest, in turn changing bodies, minds, and lives.